-The 95th percentile male template will be positioned as follows: the seat will be adjusted to the rearmost position, the bottom 200 mm circle will be placed in the seat, and the middle 200 mm circle, representing the shoulders, will be positioned on the seat back.
-The upper 300 mm circle will be positioned up to 25.4 mm (1 inch) away from the head restraint (i.e. where the driver's helmet would normally be located while driving).
+The 95th percentile male template will be positioned as follows:

+- The seat will be adjusted to the rearmost position, - The bottom 200 mm circle will be placed at the junction of the seat back and the seat bottom, tangential to both. - The middle 200 mm circle, representing the shoulders, will be positioned on the seat back. - The upper 300 mm circle will be positioned up to 25.4 mm (1 inch) away from the head restraint (i.e. where the driver's helmet would normally be located while driving).